 This TD is an attempt from the editor to propose a resolution for each contributor's suggested change (with explanations given as Microsoft Word's comments) while ensuring consistency with other clauses of Rec.
 ITU-T A.25 and with other A-series Recommendations.
 This TD will be modified during the discussions in the Rapporteur group on strengthening cooperation.

+Revision 1 takes account of the discussions at the joint meeting of RG-WM and RG-SC.

+Revision 2 takes account of the discussions at the editing session on Rec.
+ITU-T A.1 on Tue 24 Sep 2019.

+Revision 3 takes account of the discussions at the lunch editing session with LAU on Wed 25 Sep 2019.

+Revision 4 takes account of the discussions at the night editing session on Wed 25 Sep 2019.

+Revision 5 takes account of the discussions at the lunch editing session on Thu 26 Sep 2019.

-Recommendation ITU-T A.25
+Draft revised Recommendation ITU-T A.25

 Generic procedures for incorporating text between ITU-T and other organizations